10 ways to improve intranet search

 The web page Group Travel Bookings (see example below) clearly describes the purpose for a potential visitor, and a summary starting with “Use this page to…” and including terms as travel, accommodation, events, trade shows, and conferences age will make it easy to find using search.

 Image: Using page title and summary to help your intranet search engine and improve findability.

-There is plenty that can be done to improve intranet search.
-If you want to learn more, come join our webinar “A best practice for intranet search and navigation” which will give further insights to improving findability and user experience on your intranet.
-In the webinar we will use Microsoft Search and SharePoint Search, but the content is valuable also if you are using a different intranet search engine.
+To learn more about intranet search, we also recommend attending the webinar ‘A best practice for intranet search and navigation’ which will give further insights into improving findability and user experience on your intranet.
+In this webinar, we will use Microsoft Search and SharePoint Search, but the content is valuable also if you are using a different intranet search engine.

 Please get in touch if you wish to get a demo of how Omnia can help to improve the search and end-user experience of your intranet.